-While not used very frequently, the Nunc Pro Tunc Asylum filing procedure is a huge benefit for dependent aliens who have lost their derivative asylee status inadvertently or through no fault of their own.
+While not used very frequently, the Nunc Pro Tunc Asylum filing procedure is a huge benefit for derivative dependent aliens who are unable to adjust status because they have lost their relationship with their principal, usually inadvertently or through no fault of their own.

 In the asylum context, the Nunc Pro Tunc procedure allows a derivative dependent the ability to file an I-589 asylum application (after losing derivative status for one of the reasons set forth below) in order to obtain a grant of asylum in their own right, and thus adjust status and obtain permanent residence.

-Other examples of the application of the Nunc Pro Tunc asylum procedure would be where:
+Examples of the application of the Nunc Pro Tunc asylum procedure include situations where:

-- The derivative dependent withdraws his or her asylum claim
+- The derivative dependent withdraws his or her asylum claim; and

 - The derivative dependent child turns 21 years old and is NOT protected by the Child Status Protection Act.
 Note that this is generally only seen in cases where the asylum or I-730 application was filed before August 6, 2002 (the effective date of the CSPA) and the derivative dependent turned 21 before this date.
 As of August 6, 2002, any derivative asylee child who had an I-730, I-485, or I-589 pending on or after that date had his or her age frozen as of the date on which the application was filed.